retroconnect/retroconnect/README.md

 - [Useful Links](#useful-links)

 ## **Project Summary**

-* **The problem:**

-    Retro game collectors worldwide often stumble across an issue with their collections: controllers.
-They take up a lot of space, the cords tangle up, and they often break down and need replacements which are usually pricey.

-* **Our solution:**

-    Our solution is a Bluetooth dongle which can wirelessly connect to a modern bluetooth controller of the user's choosing.The dongle can then be plugged in using a unique connector for each game console to adapt the Bluetooth dongle’s inputs to correct controller outputs for the target console.
+RetroConnect is a project that allows you to use wireless Bluetooth controllers on retro game consoles.
+The end goal is a single module that can be plugged into any console using a console-specific cable.
 Suddenly, the great pile of old controllers is reduced to a single favorite controller.

 ## **Project Goals**